jlgranof/avl-lecture/README.md

 ![Right Rotate Image](./images/IMG_0214.JPG)

 <b>Left-Right Rotate</b>
 If we insert a node into the right subtree of of the left subtree, we will first do a left rotation and then do a right rotation.
+Here we are adding the node with B to the tree.

 ![Left Right Rotate Image](./images/IMG_0216.JPG)

 <b>Right-Left Rotate</b>
 If we insert a node into the left subtree of the right subtree, we will first do a right rotation and then do a left rotation.
+Here we are adding the node with B to the tree.

 ![Right Left Rotate Image](./images/IMG_0217.JPG)